top of page

 LOOK INTO COVERAGE AND PROGRAMS PROVIDED BY SOCIAL SECURITY

 If your parents have limited income and resources, they might qualify for SSI, a federal program that provides financial assistance to elderly and disabled individuals.
-You will likely need to call your local Social Security Office and schedule an appointment to meet with them in person at their offices.
+You will likely need to call your local Social Security office to schedule an in-person appointment.

 ASSISTANCE TO HELP LOWER PRESCRIPTION DRUG COSTS

 Some programs offer assistance with the cost of prescription medications.
-Medicare’s Extra Help program is one such program that helps with Part D prescription drug costs.
+Medicare’s Extra Help program helps with Part D prescription drug costs.

 OTHER CHARITABLE/NOT FOR PROFIT ORGANIZATIONS